webdevsk/FB-Mobile-Clean-my-feeds/README.md

    - You can try other similiar extensions but I haven't tried them myself.
 1. **(Optional)** Install [uBlock Origin](https://chromewebstore.google.com/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm) extension.
    - Not required for this script but will improve your overall browsing experience by a mile.
-1. Head over to this link and Press `Install` and Confirm installation: [Place link here]
+1. Head over to this link and Press `Install` and Confirm installation: https://greasyfork.org/en/scripts/479868-fb-mobile-clean-my-feeds
-1. Browse https://m.facebook.com/ without the trash.
+1. Browse https://m.facebook.com/ without all the trash.

-##### Want to use it like an App?
+#### Want to use it like an App?

 1. Open https://m.facebook.com/
 1. Press the Kiwi Browser `3 dot menu`